Poultry and game

 Potted Pigeons.

-230 · First Edition, 1896
+230 · First Edition, 1896 · Report an issue

 Ingredients

-• six pigeons.
+• six pigeons

-• one quart boiling water in which celery has been cooked.
+• one quart boiling water

-• one-fourth cup each butter.
+• one-fourth cup butter

-• pepper.
+• parsley

 Method